Microsoft Azure

 Enter:

-• Organization Identifer, i.e., the tenant ID
+• Organization Identifier, i.e., the tenant ID

 • Organization Name, e.g., a unique name that describes the Microsoft Azure environment

-• Client ID
+• Client ID, i.e., the application ID

 • Client Secret